ishaanbedi/Snap-List/README.md

 - Tap the "Add to List" button to add the detected object to your item list if you believe the detection is accurate, otherwise you can try again or add a custom name for the object.
 - The item will be persisted using UserDefaults, allowing it to be accessible even after app restarts (I haven't implemented SwiftData because it requires iOS 17 Beta and I really don't want to smash my device with a hammer out of frustration, yet).

-## Model - MobileNetV2
+## Model - SqueezeNet

-The Snap List app utilizes the MobileNetV2.mlmodel for item detection.
-MobileNetV2 is a convolutional neural network architecture designed for efficient on-device image classification and object detection.
+The Snap List app utilizes the SqueezeNet.mlmodel for item detection.
+SqueezeNet is a convolutional neural network architecture designed for efficient on-device image classification and object detection.

 It has been trained on a large dataset to recognize a wide range of objects accurately.

-It is 53 layers deep and can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.
-It is optimized for mobile devices and can run in real-time on high-end mobile devices.

-The MobileNetV2.mlmodel file is included in the app's bundle and is used by CoreML for real-time object detection.
+The SqueezeNet.mlmodel file is included in the app's bundle and is used by CoreML for real-time object detection.

 ## License